TYPO3-svn-archive/roq_redirect/Documentation/UserManual/Index.rst

 Redirect record fields
 -----------

-The following table describes the main fields of a redirect record.
+See the table below for an overview of all redirect record main fields:

 .. t3-field-list-table::
  :header-rows: 1